acibilous/sfcc-catalog-reducer/README.md

         "$default": {
             "master": 1,
             "masterWithVariationGroups": 1,
-            "set": [ // You can set either number of product to save, or an array of certain products.
+            "set": [ // You can set either the number of product to save, or an array of predefined products.
                 "product-set-1",
                 "product-set-2",
                 "product-set-3"